 When a new school year starts, some children receive referrals to the Child Study Team for a speech and language evaluation.
 As a parent, it’s important for you to understand the process and your rights.

 Recent national polls commissioned by the American Speech-Language-Hearing Association (ASHA) and conducted by YouGov, found that 1 in 4 U.S. parents of children ages 0–8 have concerns about their child’s ability to communicate (ASHA.org).

 Treatment for speech and language will not only help the child communicate successfully, but it will also lead to advancements in academic performance, as well.

 The ASHA–YouGov polling also revealed that, of parents who have sought treatment for their child’s communication difficulties, 8 in 10 perceived “a great deal” or “a good amount” of improvement (ASHA).

 1. Speech and language services are part of federal special education law.

-Speech or language impairment is the second most common disability category for which children ages 6–21 are served under the Individuals With Disabilities Education Act (IDEA), a federal special education law that guarantees all children receive free appropriate public education (ASHA).
-This means that children who are diagnosed with a communication disorder and their parents, are protected legally and are given certain rights.
+The Individuals with Disabilities Education Act (IDEA), a federal special education law that guarantees all children receive free appropriate public education (ASHA), serves children aged 6-21 who have speech or language impairment – which is the second most common disability category.
+This means that children diagnosed with a communication disorder and their parents, receive legal protection, and have certain rights.

 2. Speech and language services address a wide range of disorders in the school setting.